Deep Vein Thrombosis and Medical Negligence

 Can a doctor be guilty of medical negligence in relation to failure to diagnose or treat a deep vein thrombosis?
 If a doctor or medical practitioner fails to diagnose a blood clot, fails to take appropriate preventative measures or fails to administer anticoagulant (blood thinning) drugs or identify the risks once a blood clot is diagnosed, then you may have a potential claim for medical negligence.
 The same applies to a pulmonary embolism.
 It is important to diagnose and treat a pulmonary embolism early, and failure to do so can have very serious consequences.

-To speak to a medical negligence solicitor in confidence and free of charge, simply call 01925 937070 or email [email protected] for expert assistance.
+To speak to a medical negligence solicitor in confidence and free of charge, simply call 01925 937070 or email Diane Massey on [email protected] for expert assistance.
 We offer ‘no win, no fee’ for all medical negligence cases we accept.
 Strict time limits apply in making a medical negligence claim so make sure you obtain legal advice as soon as possible.

 Share this post: